 - Perception & Action Podcast by Rob Gray: Interview of Gabriele Wulf and Rebecca Lewthwaite on the OPTIMAL theory.

-- The Routledge International Handbook of Golf Science is coming out at the end of October, 2017.
+- The Routledge International Handbook of Golf Science was published in October, 2017.
 It includes a chapter on how the learning of golf skills can be enhanced based on principles discussed in the OPTIMAL theory:

 Wulf, G., Orr, S., & Chauvel, G. (2017).
 Optimizing golf skill learning.
 In M. Toms (Ed.), The Routledge International Handbook of Golf Science.
 London: Routledge.

 - Interview mit dem Bayerischen Rundfunk, 17.
 September 2017: “Bewegungsfähigkeiten lernen”